Lake Macquarie City Council

 Read about working for Council.

-Council is divided into four divisions to ensure efficient operations.
-The General Manager works closely with the elected Council in setting the long-term direction of the organisation, and is responsible for leading employees in implementing these plans.
-The elected Council appoints the General Manager, and the General Manager appoints all other staff.
+Council is divided into clusters to ensure efficient operations.
+The Chief Executive Officer works closely with the elected Council in setting the long-term direction of the organisation, and is responsible for leading employees in implementing these plans.
+The elected Council appoints the Chief Executive Officer, and the Chief Executive Officer appoints all other staff.

 View Council's organisational structure.